 In 2016, Glenwood Life's Client Advocacy Team (C.A.T) envisioned an urban green space where clients could grow flowers and vegetables as both therapy and as a means of addressing the food desert in which we are located.
 The project started small with just 1200 sq. ft of space reclaimed from two vacant lots, at one time residential properties.
 From the inception of the green space, incorporating storm water management features and native species plantings were central goals.
+Glenwood is also committed to helping their clients and surrounding community members become more knowledgeable about the benefits of composting.
 Clients plan to fully develop a site that is beautiful, functional and accessible for hosting more therapeutic activities outdoors.

 Glenwood Life uses a holistic approach to recovery: methadone is only one part of a comprehensive treatment plan that includes one-on-one counseling, various group therapy sessions, and wrap around social services.
 The recovery garden is an extension of Glenwood itself and has allowed for clients and the community to also engage in the life enriching practice of gardening.
 Focusing on the benefits of Horticulture Therapy for populations vulnerable to addiction shows the connections between teaching the destructive effects of drugs on the body and destructive effects of pollution on plants.